p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 Let's repeat as it is important - first call, not the second one.

 If it is not obvious how to write such a loop, we might first try to write it as a kind of pseudo-code presented below.
-Unit tests not only assure us the functionality is correct, but also allow to experiment on the way to get the desired result.
+Unit tests not only assure us the functionality is correct but also allows for experimenting on the way to get the desired result.
 So our first version might look like:
 ```
 @Value